fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 IANA) to receive a Node Information Object where bits 5 and 6 are both 0; this MUST NOT generate a warning or error.

+### Behavior when additional bits are reserved

+Bit values SHOULD be assigned from left to right in the diagram above, i.e., starting at zero.
+The sub-objects associated with each new bit MUST be placed in the packet after the sub-objects defined in this memo.
+For example, if bit 0 is assigned to the Fooblewomp, a packet with bits 0 and 5 set MUST contain the Node IP Address Sub-Object, followed by the Fooblewomp sub-object.

+If a bit is set that a receiver does not support, followed by a bit that the receiver does support, the receiver MUST ignore all of the additional data, since the length of the unsupported data is unknown.

 ## Node IP Address Sub-Object {#IPAddr}

 If the Node Identification Object identifies the node by